 A testimony to the history of Cagliari, the crypt of Santa Restituita, found in the Stampace District, was a place of worship for the Phoenicians and then for the Christians.

-Like many other underground caves, the crypt was transformed in a shelter during WWII.
+Like many other underground caves, the crypt was used as a shelter during WWII.
 After the war, the crypt was abandoned until the 1970s, when it was finally renovated.

 The crypt used to have sacred paintings on the walls, of which the renovation managed to save only one depicting Saint John.
 There are two altars in the crypt: one with the statue of Saint Restituita and the other with simulacrums of other saints.